Understanding and Improving Communication Performance in Multi-node LLM Inference: Results and Discussion

+Mixture-of-experts (MoE) models increasingly combine expert parallelism (EP) in the MoE layers with TP in the non-MoE layers.
+Since NVRAR targets TP all-reduce communication, it is orthogonal to EP optimizations and can accelerate such MoE deployments.
+To validate this, we evaluate vLLM with NVRAR on a multi-node deployment of Qwen3-235B-A22B on 16 GPUs of Perlmutter and the BurstGPT trace.
+Figure~\ref{fig:moe} compares four different parallelism configurations, all using NCCL except the last, which uses NVRAR for the TP all-reduce.
+The TP16-EP16 configuration with NVRAR achieves the highest throughput at both concurrency settings.
+It achieves up to $\sim$1.14$\times$ higher throughput than the best NCCL-based configuration at $C$=128.
+These results confirm that NVRAR generalizes beyond dense models and provides meaningful gains in MoE deployments where TP remains a critical communication bottleneck.

-Our evaluation demonstrates that NVRAR achieves strong performance improvements over NCCL all-reduce for small message sizes, characteristic of decode-heavy workloads.
-Integrating NVRAR leads to significant gains in multi-node TP performance.
-In the future, we will explore the use of NVRAR in other latency-bound applications.
+Our evaluation demonstrates that NVRAR achieves strong performance improvements over NCCL all-reduce for small message sizes, and when integrated into inference engines, it leads to significant gains in multi-node TP performance.